-Living and working in downtown Toronto, Nadaa Hyder is a Canadian artist who presents fragmented and distorted human portraits that share an emotional rawness.
+Nadaa Hyder is a Canadian artist who presents fragmented and distorted human portraits that share an emotional rawness.
 Drawing on the concepts of life, death and decay, Hyder’s process is rooted in observing the human body and studying anatomical structures and cadavers.
+She is currently based in downtown Toronto.

 Born in Kuwait and raised Pakistani, she immigrated to Canada as an adolescent.
 Her personal outlook and artistic practice continue to be shaped by her interest in immersing in various cultures.
 An OCAD University graduate majoring in sculpture (2011), Hyder was fortunate to spend academic year ’09/’10 working and studying in Italy through OCAD U’s Florence Exchange Program.
 Her main focus lies in bronze and plaster sculpture, but she often works in various media including wax, india ink, watercolour, paper, fibre, graphic illustration, and more.